frequency-chain/frequency/designdocs/provider_permissions.md

 - Outcomes: Provider permissions are set to **Restricted**.
 While schema level grants is set to blocked for a given ```schema_id```.

 - Notes:
-  - Revocation of a grant should be "pre-paid" (Not staking it, just paying more for the create so the revoke is "covered")
+  - Revocation of grant should be free for the caller as long as caller have delegated to provider.
+The cost of revocation extrinsic should be accounted for, in ```add_schema_grants``` .
   - If this action is already paid off while [adding schema grants](#add_schema_permissions), this can be done via rpc.
   - Un-delegation of a provider by a delegator should revoke all grants from all schemas for that provider.